Bulion/MIDI2PWMv2-libcomm/README.md

 common, system real-time and SysEx messages.
 Builders in `include/libcomm/endpoint.h` produce ready-to-send FlatBuffers envelopes for each MIDI message type.

+## PWM communication

+The new PWM schemas (`pwm_*.fbs`) cover configuration, telemetry and fault handling between the ESP32 UI and STM32 power stage:

+- `ChannelConfig` captures the static setup of each PWM output.
+- `ChannelTelemetry` conveys live electrical measurements and status.
+- `FaultLog` and `FaultControlCommand` provide fault introspection and control.

+Use `libcomm::PwmEndpoint` from `include/libcomm/pwm_endpoint.h` to send and receive these envelopes.
+The D-Bus examples demonstrate exercising both MIDI and PWM traffic on a desktop host.

 ## Building
 ```bash